-Trump to golf with Japanese PM Shinzo Abe
+White House: Trump no longer expected to host Japanese prime minister

 Story highlights

-- The two leaders are expected to hit the links this weekend
+- The two leaders had been preliminarily scheduled to hit the links this weekend

-- It won't be the first time Abe has visited a Trump-owned property
+White House press secretary Sarah Sanders told CNN Tuesday Trump is no longer expected to host Abe at all.
+They had been scheduled to hit the links together Sunday at the Trump National Golf Club, CNN had learned earlier Tuesday, though a person familiar with the meeting cautioned that had not been set in stone.

-The President and the prime minister are expected to hit the links together on Sunday at the Trump National Golf Club, though a person familiar with the meeting cautioned that it is not set in stone yet.
 Abe will be in the United States for the UN General Assembly, which takes place in New York City next week.

-This won't be the first time Trump has welcomed Abe to one of his properties.
+It wouldn't have been the first time Trump welcomed Abe to one of his properties.

 In February, he hosted the prime minster at his Mar-a-Lago resort in Palm Beach, Florida, where the two men spent the weekend getting to know each other while golfing and touring the grounds.
 They were forced to hold a late-night news conference after North Korea launched a ballistic missile during the visit.